 For a 144Hz monitor, the refresh cycle is 6.94ms, so the response time needs to be faster than that, and so on.

-This is where the response time overdrive, also referred to as RTC (Response Time Compensation), comes into play to push the pixels to transition from one color to another more quickly.
+This is where the response time overdrive, sometimes also referred to as RTC (Response Time Compensation), comes into play to push the pixels to transition from one color to another more quickly.

 Which Response Time Overdrive Option To Use?

 To access the monitor’s overdrive settings, open the OSD (On-Screen Display) menu and look for the overdrive option, it’s usually under one of the following names: TraceFree (some ASUS monitors), Rampage Response, Overdrive, OD, or simply Response Time.

 There should be at least a few options to choose from.
-Depending on the model, the overdrive levels will be named differently and some monitors may have more levels than the others.
+Depending on the model, the overdrive levels will be named differently and some monitors may have more levels than others.

 Generally, the levels are labeled as Slow, Normal, Fast, Faster — Low, Medium, High, Highest or simply by numbers.
 ASUS’ TraceFree option allows you to adjust the overdrive from 0 to 100 in increments of 20, for example.

-Now, if you have a modern LED-backlight 60Hz/75Hz monitor, it’s highly unlikely that its response time is slower than the display’s refresh cycle.
+Now, if you have a modern LED-backlit 60Hz/75Hz monitor, it’s highly unlikely that its response time is slower than the display’s refresh cycle.

 In most cases, you won’t notice any prominent ghosting/trailing behind fast-moving objects even with overdrive set to Off or Low, but the Medium/Normal setting will usually work best.

 With higher refresh rate displays, overdrive is necessary for the optimal gaming experience.
 To test what’s the best overdrive setting for your monitor’s refresh rate, we recommend using BlurBusters’ UFO ghosting test.

 So, when looking for a gaming monitor, just looking at its response time specification might not be enough.
-In our monitor reviews, we always cover the display’s overdrive implementation if it’s noteworthy.
+In our monitor reviews, we always cover the display’s overdrive implementation.